Skip to content

 Returns:

-Series with results for wanted group.
+Series or DataFrame with results for wanted group.
 The index is the name of the loss.
 Depending on the waterfall_type, there will be special rows added:

 • Gross: First row with the total value of the group.
 Applicable to all types, except relative types.
 If a percentage type is selected it will be equal to 100%.